-A new five-speed automatic goes into 2005 models.
+A new five-speed automatic went into 2005 models.
 At highway speeds, the transmission automatically downshifts to fourth gear when manual mode is engaged.
-The Sorento now meets LEV-II emissions standards.
-Blacked-out headlights are included in the Sport Package, which comes with a manual transmission.
+The Sorento meets LEV-II emissions standards.
+Blacked-out headlights and side step bars are included in the Sport Package, which comes with a manual transmission.

 The Sorento uses body-on-frame construction with a ladder frame that contains nine cross-members.
-Built on a 106.7-inch wheelbase, it measures 179.8 inches long overall.
+Built on a 106.7-inch wheelbase, the SUV measures 179.8 inches long overall.

 The well-equipped LX base model has air conditioning, cruise control, an eight-speaker CD stereo, and power windows, locks and mirrors.
 The EX model adds an eight-way power driver's seat, a HomeLink universal garage door opener, remote keyless entry and a Delphi premium cassette/CD stereo.